Study Abroad Program Overview

 Chinese Language Study

-For many students, the focus of the Peking University (PKU) program is study of Chinese language taught in simplified characters and Chinese area studies.
-A placement exam is held each semester to determine the students' Chinese placement.
+For many students, the focus of the Peking University (PKU) program is study of Chinese language taught with simplified characters.
+A placement exam is held after arrival to determine the students' Chinese placement.
 There are comprehensive and specialized courses that include newspaper reading, grammar, writing, cinema, and more.

 Students with limited Chinese take language courses through the School of Chinese as a Second Language at the International College of Chinese Language Studies (CLC).
 Classes improve proficiency in spoken and written Chinese and discuss Chinese culture and society.